pawelptak/clip-yt/README.md

 - Press the button to start processing and download the file.

 ## Credits
-Special thanks to the creator of [YoutubeDLSharp](https://github.com/Bluegrams/YoutubeDLSharp) :).
+Special thanks to the creators of [YoutubeDLSharp](https://github.com/Bluegrams/YoutubeDLSharp) :).